 ― Allan Konya, International Handbook of Finnish Sauna

 Popular in Finnish culture, saunas have been used for thousands of years to gather, connect & restore.
 The modern day wood-fired Wandering Sauna recreates this experience with earth's elements fire + water in a beautiful, natural setting at Bodhi Farms.
 This sauna has been designed to accommodate all levels of sauna users.
-We offer multiple levels of seating positions in the hot room, the ability to add as much water to the rocks in the hot room, and ample opportunities to cool down between hot room visits.
+We offer multiple levels of seating positions in the hot room, cold water with a ladle to add to the rocks, and ample opportunities to cool down between hot room visits.

-The Wandering Sauna will be at Bodhi Farms through March, 2021 ~ situated near Cottonwood Creek under a grove of trees, surrounded by the natural elements of winter.
-Reserve your private sauna at our introductory rate of $250 for up to 6 guests (a 1.5 hour session) which includes a complimentary day pass to ice skate or xc ski!
-For 7-12 guests we will charge a $50 per person fee upon arrival & the sauna seats 8 max at one time.
+The Wandering Sauna will be at Bodhi Farms ~ situated near Cottonwood Creek under a grove of trees, surrounded by Mother Nature's elements.
+Reserve your private sauna at our introductory rate of $250 for up to 6 guests (a 1.5 hour session).
+Advanced reservations are required so we can make sure it's hot & ready for you!
+Please bring two towels per person; for 7-12 guests we will charge a $50 per person fee upon arrival (please note the sauna seats 8 max at one time.)
 Each adult must sign the waiver upon arrival.
 Please read through the below information & arrive 30 minutes prior to your start time to check in at the Welcome Shack.

 There is a small changing room in the sauna for your convenience.
 Wear your bathing suit under your clothes, and bring 2 towels and a water bottle.
 No metal whatsoever; no jewelry or metal inside the hot room.
 Leave all valuables/jewelry in your car or at home.
 We are not liable for misplaced items in/around the sauna space.